WrenMcQueary/WrenMcQueary.github.io/about.md

 ### Post-graduate career

-I'm currently working a 10-week fellowship with the U.S. Census Bureau as a data scientist.
-After my fellowship concludes, I hope to join a civic tech organization that uses technology to make our government more equitable, just, and responsive.
-I plan to use my mixture of backgrounds in software testing and development, research, machine learning, robotics, and education to enhance my work.
+I'm currently working as a Data Science Fellow at the U.S. Census Bureau as a data scientist.
+I'm looking to continue my involvement in public interest technology after I finish my fellowship in October 2023.

 With my master's degree, professional experience working in federal government, and research experience, I can develop intricate and impactful solutions for social problems.